Saturday 13 April 2024

 Easter Vigil/Sunday 2024

 During the hours after His death on the Cross, Jesus was not relaxing but was relentlessly busy with the mission of salvation.
 Take a look at the Catechism of the Catholic Church.
-Christ descent into hell was not insignificant moment because the “Gospel was preached even to the dead” (1 Peter 4:6).
+Christ descent into hell was not an insignificant moment because the “Gospel was preached even to the dead” (1 Peter 4:6).
 In Hell, Christ “brings the Gospel message of salvation to complete fulfilment.
 This is the last phase of Jesus’ messianic mission, a phase which is condensed in time but vast in its real significance: the spread of Christ’s redemptive work to all men of all times and all places, for all who are saved have been made sharers in the redemption” (CCC 634).

 The truth of the Resurrection is found in the Harrowing of Hell and it teaches us that Christ died and rose from the dead that we might have a firm faith to know deeply that death cannot hold on to us forever.
 Our old and unredeemed history ends with the Cross.
 Our new and redeemed history begins with the Resurrection.
-Alleluia, let us rejoice for Christ is Risen.
+Alleluia, let us rejoice for Jesus Christ is Risen.

 Good Friday Year B 2024